rrangelo/CustomerSatisfactionExam/README.md

 Clone the repository to your local file system, go into the project location and execute the sentence below.

 ### On Unix:
-`./mvnw package && java -jar target/customersatisfaction-0.0.1-SNAPSHOT.jar`
+`./mvnw clean package && java -jar target/customersatisfaction-0.0.1-SNAPSHOT.jar`

 ### On Windows:
-`mvnw package && java -jar target/customersatisfaction-0.0.1-SNAPSHOT.jar`
+`mvnw clean package && java -jar target/customersatisfaction-0.0.1-SNAPSHOT.jar`

 And now go to Documentation section to see the API Docs on the web.

 ## Instalation

-To install on Docker
+To running on Docker

 ### On Unix
-`./mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=rrangelo/customersatisfaction`
+`./mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=rrangelo/customer_satisfaction`

 ### On Windows
-`mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=rrangelo/customersatisfaction`
+`mvnw spring-boot:build-image -Dspring-boot.build-image.imageName=rrangelo/customer_satisfaction`

 After you need execute this command:
 `docker run -p 8080:8080 -t rrangelo/customersatisfaction`